Acting on feelings no doubt got you into a love relationship. Continuing to act on feelings will almost certainly get you out of it.

 Those who act on their feelings more than their values will fail at committed relationships, simply because no one feels like remaining true to their values most of the time.

-"I can't be the real me - loving, friendly, compassionate, supportive, sexy, and fair - while you're being you!"
+To make matters worse, intimate partners inevitably blame the guilt and shame of violating their values on each other: "I can't be the real me — loving, friendly, compassionate, supportive, sexy, and fair — while you're being you!"

 Blame makes them powerless over themselves and controlling or coercive in the relationship.
 Acting on their deepest values would make them feel authentic and, over the long run, afford them a more empowered and compassionate love.